Qumulo/docs/qumulo-alerts-guide/installing-configuring/user-notifications.md

 ## Configuring Administrative Notifications for a Qumulo Cluster
-To configure Qumulo Alerts to notify individual unique administrators about alarms and alerts from a Qumulo cluster, you must use the CLI to add that administrator as am user to Qumulo Alerts and then to add that user to a Notify Group.
+To configure Qumulo Alerts to notify individual unique administrators about alarms and alerts from a Qumulo cluster, you must use the CLI to add that administrator as a user to Qumulo Alerts and then add that user to a Notify Group.

 A configured user is also allowed to login to the Qumulo Alerts CLI and execute administration commands.
 Users must first be added to a Role to enable this feature.